pinecone-io/pinecone-ts-client/README.md

 Once you've instantiated your pinecone client, you're ready to perform the following control plane operations:

 1. Create, configure and delete indexes
-2. Get information about existing indexes
+2. Get information about existing indexes and collections
 3. Create and delete collections
 4. Select an index to perform data operations (upsert, query, fetch, etc)

 ## Indexes

-### Create Index with minimal configuration
+### Create an index with minimal configuration

 At a minimum, to create an index you must specify a `name` and `dimension`.
 The `dimension` indicates the size of the records you intend to store in the index.
 For example, if your intention was to store and query embeddings generated with OpenAI's [textembedding-ada-002](https://platform.openai.com/docs/guides/embeddings/second-generation-models) model, you would need to create an index with dimension `1536` to match the output of that model.